Greece Gambling Regulation

 Sanctions for Violations of Greek Gambling Laws

-Paragraph 3 of the same article stipulates that Greece nationals found guilty of participating in illegal chance games might face penalties of up to three months in prison and fines ranging from €5,000 to €20,000.
-However, Greek players who participate in gambling activities at unauthorized offshore sites rarely suffer prosecution.
-Legal repercussions mostly loom over violating operators only.
+Paragraph 3 of the same article stipulates that Greek nationals found guilty of participating in illegal chance games might face penalties of up to three months in prison and fines ranging from €5,000 to €20,000.
+However, Greek players who participate in gambling activities at unauthorized offshore sites rarely face prosecution.
+Legal repercussions mostly affect the violating operators only.

 Conclusion

 To wrap things up, the recent market liberalization has had a positive effect on the online gambling sector in Greece.
-Locals now have a choice from over a dozen fully licensed gaming and betting sites that have made it to the whitelist of the Hellenic Gaming Commission.
-Our only concern is that the high tax rates imposed on online licensees might dissuade other gambling firms from pursuing locally issued permits, impeding the further growth of Greece’s industry.
+Locals now have a choice of more than a dozen fully licensed gaming and betting sites that have made it to the whitelist of the Hellenic Gaming Commission.
+Our only concern is that the high tax rates imposed on online licensees might dissuade other gambling firms from pursuing locally issued permits, which could impede further growth of Greece’s industry.